-This acclaimed course has attracted students from all over the world, and boasts a very high pass rate on the challenging accreditation test.
+NYREI's students boast a very high pass rate on the challenging accreditation test.
 Classes are small, with plenty of interaction, individual attention and a fun learning environment.
 The teacher, Kristen Bacorn, has worked on hundreds of environmental projects.
-Through her original slide show, you will take “virtual fieldtrips” to water treatment plants, brownfields, and the world’s first LEED® residential high-rise.
+Through her original slide show, you will take "virtual fieldtrips" to water treatment plants, brownfields, and the world's first LEED® residential high-rise.

 The course is organized in four classes (15 hours) which can be taken in any order, so students can join any time.
 Classes are usually offered once a month, afternoons and evenings.
 You can finish the course in 2 days – or – if you are not free in the afternoon, for example, you can take only evening classes, which means you will attend two evenings one month and the other two evenings another month.

 As of 2015, there were only about 30,000 Green Associates in the world…You can be one!